Understand chromosome structure and organization in eukaryotic cells

 Eukaryotic Chromosomal Structure and Compaction

 If the DNA from all 46 chromosomes in a human cell nucleus was laid out end to end, it would measure approximately two meters; however, its diameter would be only 2 nm.
 Considering that the size of a typical human cell is about 10 µm (100,000 cells lined up to equal one meter), DNA must be tightly packaged to fit in the cell’s nucleus.
 At the same time, it must also be readily accessible for the genes to be expressed.
 During some stages of the cell cycle, the long strands of DNA are condensed into compact chromosomes.
 There are a number of ways that chromosomes are compacted.

 DNA replicates in the S phase of interphase.
 After replication, the chromosomes are composed of two linked sister chromatids.
+When fully compact, the pairs of identically packed chromosomes are bound to each other by cohesin proteins.
 The connection between the sister chromatids is closest in a region called the centromere.
-The conjoined sister chromatids, are visible under a light microscope.
+The conjoined sister chromatids, with a diameter of about 1 µm, are visible under a light microscope.
 The centromeric region is highly condensed and thus will appear as a constricted area.

 This animation illustrates the different levels of chromosome packing: